How to Survive a Traffic Stop in Broward County!

-Another piece of advice follow the officer’s instruction.
+Another piece of advice is to follow the officer’s instruction.
 Stay seated with your hands on the steering wheel, unless you are prompted to exit your vehicle.
-A police officer has the right to ask you to exit your vehicle at any time during a traffic stop, whether you have been placed under arrest or not.
+An police officer can ask you to exit your vehicle at any time during a traffic stop, whether you have been placed under arrest or not.

 I normally advise people not to talk with police because the police have a tendency to twist words to fit their probable cause.
 However, in cases of a traffic stop it’s usually better to give short answers to the officer’s questions.

 Answer yes or no and don’t volunteer any extra information.
 Talking to little at a traffic stop is not as bad as talking to much at a traffic stop.

 A police officer has the right to pat you down or frisk you during a traffic stop if they have reasonable suspicion that you are armed or dangerous.

 They can also frisk you and any passengers in your car if they believe you might be involved in criminal activity.